Nitin Gadkari meets Salman, Salim Khan as part of ‘Sampark for Samarthan’ initiative

 The Bharatiya Janata Party launched the contact programme after the NDA government completed four years.

-Salman and his father was present for Modi’s swearing in as prime minister and the actor has also visited the Prime Minister in Delhi.
+Salman and his father were present for Modi’s swearing in as prime minister and the actor has also visited the Prime Minister in Delhi.
 Salman had also attended an event in 2014 after Modi had been declared the BJP’s prime ministerial candidate.

 BJP president Amit Shah also met several leaders including Shiv Sena chief Uddhav Thackeray, industrialist Ratan Tata, Bollywood star Madhuri Dixit, Shiromani Akali Dal leader Prakash Singh Badal and former athlete Milkha Singh as part of the initiative.